About Berkshire Biomedical

 Lee Moffitt, PA

-Served as Speaker of the Florida House of Representatives from 1982-1984.
-Mr. Moffitt has received numerous awards and distinctions for his public and community service including a Lifetime Achievement Award from BioFlorida and named a "Florida Icon" by Florida Trend Magazine.
+Mr. Moffitt served as Speaker of the Florida House of Representatives from 1982-1984.
+He has received numerous awards and distinctions for his public and community service including a Lifetime Achievement Award from BioFlorida and being named a "Florida Icon" by Florida Trend Magazine.

 Geoffrey S. F. Ling, MD, PhD Colonel, Medical Corps, U.S. Army (Ret)

-Dr. Ling is the CEO and a co-founder at On Demand Pharmaceuticals.
+Dr. Ling is the CEO of Ling and Associates, LLC and was a co-founder at On Demand Pharmaceuticals.
 Dr. Ling served 21 years of active duty in the U.S. Army Medical Corps.

 Dr. Ling was the founding Director of the Biological Technologies Office at the Defense Advanced Research Projects Agency (DARPA) and an Assistant Director of Science in President Obama's White House Office of Science and Technology Policy (OSTP).